butterfly-ops/docs/database.md

 Function returns auto increment value for the record for both cases.

-Note: This function doesn't use unique indexes.
-It's recommended to use indexed columns for better performance
+> Note: This function doesn't use unique indexes.
+It's recommended to use indexed columns for better performance.

 ```php
 $attribute = [